2 decks of cards, A (high or low) K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2.

-Each player has his own deck and begins by placing the top four cards from his deck face up in front of him in a row.
+Each player has their own deck and begins by placing the top four cards from their deck face up in front of them in a row.
 There should be lots of empty space in the middle of the table between the two players.
 (In fact it is best to play on the floor, since cards often go flying once play starts.)
 Players hold the remainder of their deck in one of their hands during play.

 Object of the Game

-The winner is the first player to get rid of all his cards.
+The winner is the first player to get rid of all of their cards.

 There are no turns taken in this game, everyone plays at the same time.
 When both players are ready, one of them says "spit" and immediately each player takes the top card from his deck and plays it to the center of the table.
 These first cards should be far away from each other, forming two play piles between the players.
 Players immediately begin playing their cards from their layout onto the center piles.
 A card can be played only if it is one higher or one lower than the card on the top of the pile.
 The card's suit does not matter, and an ace can be played high or low.

 One could play the 9 from the layout on the 10 pile since it is one lower in sequence.

 A player may only use one hand to move a card and may only play one card at a time.
 Many times both players can play a card on the same pile.
 In that case the player who gets there first gets the play and the other player must take back their card.
 This race to play out the cards can get very exciting!

 Cards played from the layout row may immediately be replaced by a new card from the top of the deck.